 Primary focal points include the analysis of information using statistical methods and probability, modeling change and mathematical relationships, mathematical decision making in finance, and spatial and geometric modeling for decision-making.
 Must have taken the ACT or SAT and have a minimum GPA of 3.0.
+This course is not an honors level course.
+This course is offered as a Block yearlong only.
 Prerequisite: Algebra II